-Order Defect Rate (ODR, represented as a percentage) is the key measure of your ability to provide a good customer experience.
-It's the number of orders with a defect (defined below) divided by the number of orders in the relevant time period.
+The Order Defect Rate (ODR) is a key measure of your ability to provide a good customer experience.
+It includes all orders with one or more defects (defined below) represented as a percentage of total orders during a given 60-day time period.

-An order has a defect if it earns negative feedback, an A-to-z Guarantee claim that is not denied, or a service credit card chargeback.
+An order has a defect if it results in negative feedback, an A-to-z Guarantee claim that is not denied, or a credit card chargeback.
+Our policy is that sellers maintain an ODR under 1% in order to sell on Amazon.
+An ODR above 1% may result in account deactivation.

 There are 3 components of ODR: